The original Indian hero

-One of the great figures in world cricket was born.
+One of the great figures in world cricket is born.
 Lala Amarnath's century on debut, against England in 1933-34, was India's first in Test cricket.
 A dashing batsman and versatile bowler, he twice took five wickets in an innings in the 1946 series in England - ten years after being sent home from a shambolic tour of the same country.
 He captained India to victory in their first official series against Pakistan (1952-53) - and his Test career lasted 19 years to the day.
 His sons Mohinder and Surinder also played for India.

 One of Sri Lanka's greatest days.
 The match at Colombo's P Sara Stadium was their 14th in Test cricket - and their first win.
 Thanks to Rumesh Ratnayake's 5 for 49 and Amal Silva's five dismissals, India were all out for 198 and lost by 149 runs.
 A draw in the next Test gave Sri Lanka a series for the first time.